TheoSourget/citation_finder/README.md

 ## How to use it ?
 You have access to the website at: http://localhost:8501/

+### Citation finder
-Then you can fill the DOI of the paper and choose the source from which we will search for citation of this paper.
+In this section, you can fill the DOI of the paper and choose the source from which we will search for citation of this paper.

 ![](./resources/input_options.png)